You’re Not Leading Your Team.

 Why does work keep coming back wrong?

-Because standards are assumed—not defined.
+Because standards are often assumed instead of defined.

 How do I get my team to take ownership?